nfreader/Ansible-Docker-Nginx/Readme.md

 ## TODO
 - Per-site system users for better separation of website files
 - One PHP-FPM container (research indicates that this is not possible/recommended at this point)
+- Convert all `command` module docker invocations to use ansible-native docker modules